Donald Leifert: Later years

 Not wanting to resume his acting career, Leifert launched a "literate film appreciation magazine" named Movie Club with Dohler in 1993, where he managed the editorial side and Dohler the business side, commenting the following year that "it's fun to write about these films, because they're fun films."
 He earned a law degree and taught at the George Washington Carver Center for Arts and Technology (also called the Carver School for the Arts) before leaving in 2000 to teach at Towson High School in Baltimore, Maryland.
 His role in Crawler in 2004, as Zachary, was his last acting role on screen.
 He also appeared in Blood, Boobs and Beast, a 2006 documentary on the career of Dohler.

 Leifert became an English and theater arts teacher at Towson and authored the autobiography Riggie: A Journey from 5th Street.
 He also directed stage shows at Towson, including the play Approaching Zanzibar in 2005 and Bye Bye Birdie for the spring musical in 2007.

 Personal life

-Leifert had a daughter, Elizabeth.
-He died in his sleep on October 23, 2010, after having a heart attack.
+Leifert had a daughter.
+Leifert died in his sleep on October 23, 2010, after having a heart attack.
 His memorial service was held at Grace Fellowship Church in Timonium, Maryland, and a memorial scholarship fund was set up in his name.